bwarncke/architectural-katas-q4-2025-ai-enabled-architecture/README.md

 - **A2:** Expect instability in the AI tech space
 - **A3:** How will we validate the results of logic using AI?

-## Overview of the Hermes Architecture
+## Overview of the Hermes Systems Architecture
 The new system, "*Hermes*", has the critical technology components depicted in the [diagram](#diagram-of-the-hermes-top-level-architecture) below.
 Where applicable we have shown both a component name or tag as well as a technology we intend to use to support the element.
 Decisions which seem like they may be debatable are covered in the following section for [Architecture Decision Records](#architecture-decision-records).
 The